 In order to reduce credit risks, the management of the Company has designated a dedicated team responsible for determining the credit line, credit approval, and other supervision procedures, to ensure appropriate actions have been made to recover the overdue accounts.
 Besides, on each balance sheet date, the Company had reviewed the recoverable amount for each account to ensure that appropriate impairment loss had been recorded.
+As the Company's customers comprise with a wide and unrelated range, the concentration of credit risk is limited.
+The Management therefore believes that the Company's credit risk has been significantly reduced accordingly.
 For aging analysis and loss allowance of accounts receivable, please refer to illustrations in Note 6.3 and 6.4.

 The Company's major credit risks are centered on the top 10 customers of the Company.
-As of December 31, 2020 and 2019, the above customers account for

-45.90% and 41.05% of the Company's total accounts receivables (including related parties), respectively.
+As of December 31, 2022 and 2021, the above customers account for 34.64% and 39.02% of the Company's total accounts receivables (including related parties), respectively.